 New Delhi: The creative liberties for the artists in the West are stretched to such an extent that many believe it is borderline offensive to several schools of thoughts – including the religious faiths of several groups.
-Movies and other literary works are often allowed to pierce through strong religious beliefs.
+Movies and other literary works from foreign lands are often allowed to pierce through strong religious beliefs.
 Moreover, their recent artistic works include various places and ethnicity to enhance viewing experience across borders.

 This time a storyline from the Marvel comic’s iconic X- Men series has hit the raw nerve of a religious group, Universal Society of Hinduism.
 The group, which champions the cause of Hindus, has objected to a particular incident in the ‘Uncanny X-Men #5’ – where a character called X-Man believing himself to be a god of sorts takes the advice of long-time X-Men villain Apocalypse who tells him, “You fancy yourself a god of sorts.
 As do I. Yet you let false prophets lead the masses down the paths of their false idols.”
 Apocalypse continues, “If you want to save Earth, you must cleanse it of its delusions of holiness.”

 Upon hearing this advice, Nate, the X-Man decides to disintegrate major religious sites including St Peter’s Cathedral in Vatican City, the Great Mosque of Mecca in Saudi Arabia, and the Padmanabha Swamy Hindu Temple in Thiruvananthapuram, India.